Optometrists Central Coast(6)

 1Sleeping in your contact lenses

-If you frequently fall asleep with your contacts in, consider using daily disposable lenses or talking to your Optometrist about other options that are better suited for extended wear.
-It is also important to follow the recommended wearing and replacement schedules for your lenses and properly clean and store them to avoid any potential complications.
+You can also talk to your Optometrist about other options better suited for extended wear.
+Always follow the recommended wearing and replacement schedules for your lenses and properly clean and store them to avoid potential complications.

 2Wearing your contacts for too long